What the new UiPath trends report really says about the future of automation

 The UiPath report highlights a very uncomfortable, very important truth: organizations are adopting agents faster than they are building the structures required to manage them.

-Companies launch an agent, maybe two, maybe four and suddenly the environment looks less like a modern automation program and more like a team meeting where everyone is talking at the same time and nobody bothered to bring an agenda.
+Many companies launch an agent or two, and suddenly the environment looks less like a structured automation program and more like a chaotic team meeting – everyone talking at once, and nobody bringing an agenda.

 Multi-agent systems are powerful – but only if someone is steering